Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

+= 3.18 =

+* IMPROVED: Bills will not be created twice in some circumstances

 = 3.17 =
 * IMPROVED: Compatibility with WooCommerce 2.x and 3.x
 * IMPROVED: Some minor issue with template customization